wmhilton-stoplight/platform-docs/7.-projects/project-settings.md

 You can create versions for Stoplight projects, which are also referred to as web projects.

-Since Stoplight projects are not tied to  Git, versions are useful for publishing distinct sets of content based on criteria of your choosing.
+Since Stoplight projects aren't tied to  Git, versions are useful for publishing distinct sets of content based on criteria of your choosing.
 This enables you to update content in one version without impacting content in others.
 The most common use is to version content based on a numbering or naming scheme (V1, V2, V2.2, etc.).

 Published versions are listed at the top of the table of contents in the project sidebar and are visible to anyone who can view the project.
 Project members can also see unlisted versions.